Riders Field: Attendance

 The stadium ranked second in attendance in the Texas League and across the Double-A classification in its first two seasons (2003 and 2004).
-From 2005 through 2020, it has ranked first.
-Riders Field's single-game attendance record was set on July 20, 2018, during a game between the RoughRiders and the San Antonio Missions.
-That night's promotion featured an appearance by the Frisco-based Dude Perfect, a group known for creating viral trick shot videos.
+From 2005 through 2020, it ranked first.
+Riders Field's single-game attendance record was broken on July 3, 2025, during a game between the RoughRiders and the Arkansas Travelers.
 The park's season attendance record of 666,977 and average attendance record of 9,394 were set in its inaugural 2003 season.